Cornell-CS5454-Fall2014/i-am-here-server/README.md

     ```

 * **PUT** /occupancy/*:id*/update
     - Update an occupancy entry.
-The *:id* segment of the URI must be the id of valid occupancy entry.
+The *:id* segment of the URI must be the id of a valid occupancy entry.
     - An entry that does not get updated for more than 30 minutes will be considered to have already departed the place.
     - Return "Succeed", or 404 when the given id is invalid.
 * **PUT** /occupancy/*:id*/depart
     - Set an occupancy entry to be "departed".
-The *:id* segment of the URI must be the id of valid occupancy entry.
+The *:id* segment of the URI must be the id of a valid occupancy entry.
     - Return "Succeed", or 404 when the given id is invalid.
 * **GET** /history
     - Return all occupancy entries.